KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 The Vulkan API exposes a few different ways in which we can send uniform data into our shaders.
 There are enough methods that it raises the question "Which one is fastest?", and more often than not the answer is "It depends".

+The main issue for developers is that the fastest methods may differ between the various vendors, so often there is no "one size fits all" solution.

-This sample aims to break this question down by highlighting the different methods we can use, and the performance implications that each of them bring.
-Then you, the developer, can pick the right one.
+This sample aims to highlight this issue, and help move the Vulkan ecosystem to a point where we are better equipped to solve this for developers.
+This is done by having an interactive way to toggle different constant data methods that the Vulkan API expose to us.
+This can then be run on a platform of the developers choice to see the performance implications that each of them bring.

 ## **Contents**